ScratchAddons/website/site/faq.md

 Contributing to Scratch Addons is not that hard.

 If you can code on JavaScript, simply contribute some code, whether it's an addon or a new feature, and create to a pull request.
 You can do so by forking [the repository](https://github.com/ScratchAddons/ScratchAddons/), do your necessary changes, and some of us will review your pull request.
-If we think that it fits, then it will be an official addon on our extension.
+If we think that it fits, we will accept your PR, and if it's an addon, it will be an addon on our extension.
+Read more about how to create an addon [here](https://github.com/ScratchAddons/ScratchAddons/wiki/Creating-an-addon).

 If you can't code or would just like to help with discussions and suggestions for the addon, feel free to say something on [our issues tab](https://github.com/ScratchAddons/ScratchAddons/issues) or [our Discussions tab](https://github.com/ScratchAddons/ScratchAddons/discussions).
 There, you can suggest new addons to be added, help with a little bit with the development, and much more!